mattxwang/lowkey/_posts/2016-08-19-top-15-at-15-part-three.markdown

 **Favourite Songs**: *Fast In My Car, Now, Grow Up, Daydreaming, Ain't It Fun, Part II, Still Into You, Anklebiters, Hate To See Your Heart Break, Be Alone*

 Thanks for reading!
-Next, we'll be exploring an album that was unexpectedly featured on [President Obama's Summer Playlist](https://twitter.com/POTUS/status/763744742072913920).
+Next, we'll be exploring an artist that was unexpectedly featured on [President Obama's Summer Playlist](https://twitter.com/POTUS/status/763744742072913920).

 *P.S.
 From now on, I'm going to do one album a week.
 That leaves enough for content just until my birthday, coinciding with the age theme.*